Consistent gas-phase C/O abundances from UV and optical emission lines: a robust scale for chemical evolution across cosmic time: Carbon abundance and ADF

 From a pragmatic standpoint, our four cases are mutually consistent ($<1\sigma$) and within $\leq0.03$ dex in C$^{2+}$/O$^{2+}$.
 The main difference is that assuming a value $t^2 > 0$, or otherwise correcting for the ADF, results in higher total abundances of C$^{2+}$/H$^{+}$ and O$^{2+}$/H$^{+}$.
 For purposes of C/O abundance, Case 1 is the simplest application.
 Our results support using this approach, namely assuming \Te(\Ciiiuv) = \Te(\Oiii) and $t^2 = 0$ to calculate C/O abundances.
 However, it is clear from our analysis that an ADF correction should be adopted when comparing C/H and O/H abundances from UV CELs with those derived from RLs or other methods.
 Case 2 gives the best agreement in terms of combined C/O, C/H, and O/H, with the smallest offset and sample scatter out of the four cases.

 Overall we conclude that C/H abundances should be measured with a similar method as for O/H. Our analysis indicates that values reported in the literature with various assumptions (such as the commonly used Cases 1 and 3, or similar) can be compared reliably, with systematic offsets $\lesssim$0.07 dex.
 Likewise our analysis supports that ADF(C$^{2+}$) $\simeq$ ADF(O$^{2+}$) (within $-0.05 \pm 0.03$ dex, cf. $\sim$0.3--0.4 dex for the ADF in our sample).
 This is effectively often assumed and we have now quantified it with good precision.
-Our results represent a significant step for chemical abundance studies by establishing the nebular ADF\footnote{While we have discussed the ADF correction in the context of nebular abundances, such a correction should presumably also be applied for comparisons with stellar and interstellar absorption abundances, along with differences in dust depletion \citep[e.g.,][]{Jenkins2017,Ritchey2023}.} of carbon and the ability to accurately compare nebular C/O abundance measurements across cosmic time.